koii-network/docs/quickstart/hello-world/understand-the-template.md

 :::tip Final Notes
 The source code to the hello-world task can be found [here](https://github.com/koii-network/hello-world).

-If you encounter any difficulties, feel free to contact us at [Koii support](https://share.hsforms.com/1Nmy8p6zWSN2J2skJn5EcOQc20dg) or chat with us at [Discord](https://discord.com/invite/koii).
+If you encounter any difficulties, feel free to contact us at [Discord](https://discord.com/invite/koii).

 :::